Closed-form solutions for VIX derivatives in a Legendre empirical model: Pricing of the corresponding VIX derivatives

 where $\lambda = \frac 12 n(n+1)$.
 The equation about $X(x)$ is the Legendre equation, which has solutions in the form of Legendre polynomials of order $n$, i.e., $X(x)=P_n(x)$.
 The equation about $T(t)$ is a simple ODE with solution:

 Thus, our solution for $F(t,x)$ becomes:

 Using the Legendre polynomial orthogonality and substituting in the terminal conditions, we derive the coefficient expression:

 Assuming $h$ is a polynomial of degree 30, we can express it under the Legendre basis yielding an easy calculation for the inner product instead of using numerical integration.
+From the result of fitting, $h$ is indeed a monotone increasing function, see Figure \ref{fig:degree30}.
 This gives us the final expression of $F(t,x)$ as:

-where $\tilde{h}(x)= h(\frac{1}{2}(x+1))$ and
+where $\tilde{h}(x)= h(\frac{1}{2}(x+1))$ and $\langle f,g\rangle=\int_{-1}^1f(x)g(x)dx.$

-Similarly, considering a European call option on VIX with strike price $K$, we set $\tilde{h_1}=(\tilde{h}-K)^+$, and obtain the expression for the option pricing as:
+Similarly, considering a European call option on VIX with strike price $K$, we set $\tilde{h}_1=(\tilde{h}-K)^+$, and obtain the expression for the option pricing as: